Curriculum Development for the First Technical Communication Study Program in Kenya: The Challenges of Digitalization

 Original languageEnglish

-Title of host publicationProceedings - 2023 IEEE International Professional Communication Conference, ProComm 2023
+Title of host publicationProceedings of the 2023 IEEE International Professional Communication Conference, ProComm 2023

 PublisherInstitute of Electrical and Electronics Engineers Inc.